Tsirantonakis/CEHv10StudyGuide/6 - Web-Based Hacking - Servers and Applications.md

     - Best for using UNION queries
   - **Out-of-band SQL injection** - uses different communication channels (e.g. export results to file on web server)
   - **Blind/inferential** - error messages and screen returns don't occur; usually have to guess whether command work or use timing to know
+    - If a standard blind test fails, run a *heavy* query against a target table - this will help you work better in a blind situation
   - **Tools**
     - Sqlmap
     - sqlninja